clclab/clc-labs/lab-4-classification-schemes/lab-4.md

 \item[Adjective position] Secondly, we will look at the position of the adjective: does it appear before or after the noun?
 \item[Prodrop] The third feature we will look at, is whether a language allows omission of pronouns.
 (Hint: English does not, "He walks to school" is a grammatical sentence, whereas "walks to school" is not).
 \end{description}

-%Use the follow six sentences to determine if a language allows dropping of pronouns:

 \begin{itemize}
 \askstar Which of those 6 languages are SVO and which are SOV?